pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 These different use cases can have different optimizations, but the generic form must still be solved:
 - N partitions, where each partition has M indexes

-First implementation should be based on the merge-txn (row-by-row read, update record, write) transactional batches.
+First implementation should be based on the merge-txn (row-by-row batch read, update record key with new Physical Table ID, write) transactional batches and then create the indexes in batches index by index, partition by partition.
 Later we can implement the ingest (lightning way) optimization, since DDL module are on the way of evolution to do reorg tasks more efficiency.

 ## Detailed Design